interscopeReborn/edgenuity-cheats/README.md

 # edgenuity-cheats

-This javascript code when injected into enginuity (on a video page) will automaticly play each video back to back, (basicly autoplay)
+This javascript code when injected into enginuity (on a video page) will automaticly start the "play each video back to back." feature, (basicly autoplay)
 # Installation
-To load this, go into a lesson and paste this into the console:
+To load this cheat, go into a lesson (has to be a video, but works for all other sections after) and paste this into the console:
 ```javascript
 $.getScript("https://interscopereborn.github.io/edgenuity-cheats/release/skipper.min.js")
 ```